Cassidy Caron

 Cassidy Caron (born 14 July 1992) is a Métis politician.
-She was elected as the president of the Métis National Council on 30 September 2021.
+She was elected as the president of the Métis National Council on 30 September 2021 to 30 September 2024.
+In 2025 she was succeeded as president by Victoria Pruden.
 As the chairperson of the Métis Youth British Columbia, she served as the Minister of Youth for the Métis Nation British Columbia from September 2016 to September 2020.

 Career

 After graduating from university, Caron was accepted into the BC Public Service's Indigenous Youth Internship Program where she worked as a junior policy analyst with the Ministry of Environment.
 She completed the last three months of the internship working with Reciprocal Consulting (a community-based consulting firm that engaged in research and program evaluation of initiatives implemented in, by, and for Indigenous communities throughout Canada).
 After completing the internship, Caron was employed with Reciprocal Consulting for four years.